Jacksonville Landing shooting: Investigation

-The Jacksonville Sheriff's Office used Twitter to announce that there were fatalities at the scene at 2:45 p.m.
-EDT, and that one suspect was dead at the scene at 2:53 p.m.
-EDT.
+The Jacksonville Sheriff's Office used Twitter to announce that there were fatalities at the scene at 2:45 pm EDT, and that one suspect was dead at the scene at 2:53 pm EDT.
 Initially, it was unknown whether there were additional gunmen, but later, officials confirmed that there was only one suspect in the shooting.
-He was armed with a .45 caliber handgun and a 9mm handgun, with the Sheriffs Office stating that one of the weapons was equipped with an aftermarket laser sight attached to the trigger guard.
+He was armed with a .45 caliber handgun and a 9mm handgun, with the Sheriff's Office stating that one of the weapons was equipped with an aftermarket laser sight attached to the trigger guard.
 The weapons had been stored in his vehicle, and purchased legally in Baltimore, Maryland.

-The Sheriff's Office issued an update at 7:37 p.m.
-EDT, indicating that the FBI were involved in the investigation, and that there was coordination with officers in the suspect's hometown, Baltimore, Maryland.
+The Sheriff's Office issued an update at 7:37 pm EDT, indicating that the FBI were involved in the investigation, and that there was coordination with officers in the suspect's hometown of Baltimore.
 Police and federal agents visited a house in South Baltimore, which was identified as Katz's father's home.
-They added that updates would be posted on their Twitter account.
-Electronic Arts, who published Madden NFL 19 and had approved the competition, cooperated with the investigations.
+They added that updates would be posted on their Twitter accounts.
+Electronic Arts, which published Madden NFL 19 and had approved the competition, cooperated with the investigations.

 The Sheriff's Office reported that the incident is being investigated as a criminal act and not as an act of terrorism.